MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

-        string? input,                      // The text fragment to test object? objectToCompare,            // The item to test for match StringComparison stringComparison,  // The string comparison to use string? stringFormat)               // the string format to use {
+        string? input,                      // The text fragment to test object? objectToCompare,            // The item to test for match StringComparison stringComparison,  // The string comparison to use string? stringFormat)               // The string format to use {
         // we cast the object to compare to a user. var user = objectToCompare as User;